WHY YOU CAN’T AFFORD TO OVERLOOK OPTIMIZING YOUR PRICING

 3. Buyer personas

 Your development time is limited, so you should always be spending time wisely on features that will drive retention.
 Before you start building, use pricing data to drive your product roadmap by learning which potential features will appeal to the most customers and drive the highest revenue.
+Conduct retention analysis to determine customer engagement with the features once they're live.

 5. Moving to a subscription model